 About the Scheme

-The Middle Temple Mentoring Scheme is designed to provide timely, focussed, and structured support to allow Hall members to achieve a specific project or goal.
-For instance, Hall members may wish to cultivate a new practice area, move chambers, switch from the employed Bar to the independent Bar or vice versa, return to the Bar, or apply for judicial or other positions.
-Any opportunity will present its own unique set of challenges.
+The Middle Temple Mentoring Scheme is designed to provide timely, focused, and structured support to allow post-Call members to achieve a specific project or goal.
+Post-Call members may wish to cultivate a new practice area, move chambers, switch from the employed Bar to the independent Bar or vice versa, return to the Bar, or apply for judicial or other positions.
+They may be returning from time out of practice (a “returner”) or switching practice areas (a “mover”).
+Each scenario presents its own set of challenges.

-We aim to match mentees to suitable mentors who have the necessary skills and experience to assist the mentee in reaching their identified goal.
-One of the main aims of the scheme is to promote social mobility and to ensure that the Bar retains its best people and assists them in returning to the Bar when they have had to leave for whatever reason.
+We aim to match mentees with mentors who have the necessary skills and experience to help them reach their identified goal.
+The primary aims of the scheme are to promote social mobility and to ensure the Bar retains its best people.

 What is required from Mentees?

-Mentees will be asked to summarise what they hope to achieve out of mentoring.
+Mentees will be asked to summarise what they hope to achieve from mentoring.
 Typically, this will be a goal or career opportunity.
-Mentees will be expected to provide an estimate of a timeframe within which they hope to achieve their identified goal.
-The scheme will seek to facilitate the mentoring relationship and to match mentees to mentors who have availability in the identified timeframe.
+Mentees will also be expected to provide an estimate of a timeframe.
+The scheme will seek to facilitate the mentoring relationship and match mentees to mentors.

-The mentoring scheme is open to any member of the Inn from any background at any stage of their career, from completion of pupillage or in house training as an employed barrister through to retirement.
+The scheme is open to any member of the Inn from any background at any stage of their career, from completion of pupillage or in-house training as an employed barrister through to retirement.
 Please note that the scheme is not open to student members (who may want to investigate the Inn's Link Scheme).

 What is required from Mentors?